 Fundamentally the quality management is management of the organization.
 The Rector is responsible for the quality management of the University.
 The dean is responsible for the quality management of the faculty.
 In other units the director is responsible for the quality management of the unit led by her/him.
 The University’s interest groups are heard in the quality work.
 Each student, employee and superior are involved in improving the University’s activities.

-Auditing the University's quality system
+Quality label for the University's quality system

-FINEEC’s audit targets are:
+FINEEC’s audit targets were:

 1. Quality policy